ieeh-tu-dresden/powerfactory-tools/README.md

 + Export of `fuses`:
   + Branch like fuses are exported as switching state.
   + Element fuses does not apply a switching state by their own in PowerFactory but considered in export as applicable switching state.
-+ Export of `SteadyStateCase`: the load centered counting system is used for all types of loads.
++ Export of `SteadyStateCase`:
+  + The load centered counting system is used for all types of loads.
+  + It is assumed, that a station controller (if relevant) is exclusively assigned to a single generator.

 ## <div id="installation" /> Installation